JH : So I see you are in Cathedral City now, but it looks like you used to live in Portland, and New York City, is that right?

 JH: You also run other projects and your interaction with other artists seems to be an important part of your identity as an artist.
 Can you elaborate on that side of your practice?

 JG: Sure, yes absolutely.
 It’s all about giving back and encouraging your community isn’t it?
 I love the idea of trying these weird projects like The Drawing Exchange that can function like a virtual social club or something that can bring artists together, make new connections and also grow our collections.
 Or Air In Space which is a slightly more formal way for me to showcase work by other painters that I love.
 I was super jealous that musicians will just start a record label to put out music by their friends that they think is cool.
 It’s like starting an artist-run space, but with less physical hassle.
-So I launched AIS on Instagram and it’s been a super fun experience developing deeper relationships with other artists.
+So I launched AIS on Instagram and it was a super fun experience developing deeper relationships with other artists.